toposes/toposes.github.io/index.md

 ## About

-I am an n<sup>th</sup> year graduate student studying mathematics (for some big n.)\
-I like the interplay between category theory and logic. \
-My favorite adjunction is ∅ ⊣ *.\
-I am also quite fond of DanceDanceRevolution.
+I am an n<sup>th</sup> year graduate student studying mathematics (for some big n.)
+I like the interplay between category theory and logic.
+My favorite adjunction is ∅ ⊣ *.
+Outside of math, I am quite fond of rhythm games such as DanceDanceRevolution and Pop'n Music.

 <hr>